OAIRP/PoweringIRwithR/README.md

-# PoweringIRwithR
+# Powering Institutional Research with R

-Powering Institutional Research with R
+Check out the book at <https://oairp.github.io/PoweringIRwithR>